Sandilyan

-Bhashyam Iyengar (6 November 1910 - 11 September 1987), better known by the pen name of Sandilyan, was an Indian writer known for his historical fiction novels in Tamil.
+Bhashyam Iyengar (6 November 1910 – 11 September 1987), better known by the pen name of Sandilyan, was an Indian writer known for his historical fiction novels in Tamil.
 He is known for his historical romance and adventure novels, often set in the times of the Chola and Pandya empires.

 Early life

-Sandilyan was born in Tirukoilur, Tamil Nadu on 10 November 1910 to Ramanujam Iyengar and Poongovilvalli.
+Sandilyan was born in Tirukoilur (a town in present-day Kallakurichi District, Tamil Nadu) on 10 November 1910 to Ramanujam Iyengar and Poongovilvalli.
 His family was from Thiruindalur village near Mayiladuthurai.
 He did his schooling in Chennai Pachaiyappa's School and Saidapet Model School.
 His college education came from Tiruchirappalli St. Joseph's College.
 While in college, he was influenced by the visit of C. Rajagopalachari and joined the Indian independence movement.
-He became a member of the Indian National Congress.
+He became a member of the Indian National Congress (INC).
 He married Ranganayaki in 1929.

 Early career

 After finishing college he moved to T. Nagar in the 1930s.
 He became friends with his neighbours V.Swaminatha Sharma who was working in Thiru.
 Vi.
 Ka's weekly magazine Navasakthi and the noted Tamil writer Kalki Krishnamurthy.
 With their encouragement he wrote his first short story titled Shantha Seelan.
 Impressed with his work, Kalki published his short stories like Kannammavin Kadhal, Adhirshtam in Ananda Vikatan.
 Encouraged by this success Sandilyan started learning the Tamil language formally from a Tamil Pandit named Thirukannapuram Srinivachariar.
 He started writing Tamil short stories in the Tamil Weekly Sudesamithran and also worked as a reporter in Sudesamithran from 1935 to 1942.
 Later he became a sub-editor at the English daily newspaper Hindustan Times.